gbellocchi/arov/README.md

 # Overlay Generator (GenOv)
-Contains all the open-source hardware involved in the overlay, together with the automated flow to generate wrapper interfaces for application-specific hardware accelerators.
-The hardware is managed by [bender](https://github.com/fabianschuiki/bender) for which a recent version can be installed by running `make` in this directory.
+The repository comprises all the open-source hardware involved in the overlay, together with the automated flow to generate wrapper interfaces for application-specific hardware accelerators and system components.

 ## Introduction
-### Description

 ## Getting Started